osamafityani/SummaryDo/README.md

 ## API

-it is a computing interface which defines interactions between multiple software in our case a web page and the python program using (flask )& (json) we had the potential connecting them together .
+it is a computing interface which defines interactions between multiple software in our case a web page and the python program using (flask) & (json) we had the potential connecting them together .

 * flask api to connect with frontend

 now the model is able to grab a text from any web page and summarize it to the reader with voice emulator

-so it's readable and hearable
+So it's readable and hearable

+The model was finally deployed to PythonAnyWhere

-## future look
+## Future look

 Looking ahead, new trends continue to emerge and merge . the project development  ( AI & deep learning )  will lead to expantion through every website, e-commerce websites